nan-af/nan-af.github.io/about.md

 This blog will contain whatever experiments or projects or remarkable observations or random insights that I want to write about.
 In other words, anything goes!

-The name of this blog, nan-Af is an anagram of my name, "Afnan" (that's what people mostly call me, not Ahmad, as many people would initially assume).
+The name of this blog, nan-af is an anagram of my name, "Afnan" (that's what people mostly call me, not Ahmad, as many people would initially assume).
 One can also say that it is an abbreviation for "Not A Number, As F\*\*k" (that *is* true, is it not?).
-If you can come up with another interpretation, let me know :).
+If you can come up with another cool interpretation, let me know :).

 If you have any questions or suggestions, feel free to [drop me an email](mailto:afnanmughal@hotmail.com) or [text me on WhatsApp](https://api.whatsapp.com/send?phone=923235552888) (I'm not active on social media).